-Join us for a screening of David Shield‘s groundbreaking new film, Lynch: A History, which examines race, protest, and the sports industrial complex through the divisive figure of former Seattle Seahawk running back, Marshawn Lynch.
-The film is a loose adaptation of Shield’s 1999 book, Black Planet: Facing Race During an NBA Season.
+Join us for a screening of David Shields‘s groundbreaking new film, Lynch: A History, which examines race, protest, and the sports industrial complex through the divisive figure of former Seattle Seahawks running back, Marshawn Lynch.
+The film is a loose adaptation of Shields’s 1999 book, Black Planet: Facing Race During an NBA Season.

 The screening will be followed by a conversation with Shields and writer Ijeoma Oluo.

 This event is free and open to the public.

 “A groundbreaking documentary about a silence that isn’t really a silence.”

 “An incredible piece of storytelling, forgoing all the tedium of documentary norms.
 Hilarious and devastating.”

 —Jonathan Lethem, author of Motherless Brooklyn

 Culling more than 700 video clips and placing them in dramatic, rapid, and radical juxtaposition, Lynch: A History is a powerful political parable about the American media-sports complex and its deep complicity with racial oppression.

 The film was written, produced, and directed by David Shields, New York Times-bestselling author of more than twenty books, including Black Planet: Facing Race During an NBA Season, which the New York Times called “a risky and brilliant book” and Newsday called “one of the best books ever written on the subject of sport in America, which is to say a book that is about a great deal more than sport.”

 Lynch, which is loosely inspired by Black Planet, documents and celebrates what Shields calls “Lynch’s attempt to be true to himself in a capitalist, racist society that wants to exploit him and that he wants to both exploit and oppose.
 Lynch is leaving a legacy of the eloquence of silence, echo, and mimicry as key tools of resistance.”